ricardomehl/ricardomehl.github.io/_publications/LatentWorld_Documentation.md

 ![[4D_gauss_4x.png|300]]

 Now what if we go even higher?
 Because Stable Diffusion doesn't just operate in 4 dimensions.
-Accounting for the number of feature maps `4` and the latent resolution of `64x64`, we get a dimensionality of $4 \times 64 \times 64 = 16384$.
+Accounting for the number of feature maps `4` and the latent resolution of `64x64`, we get a dimensionality of \\[4 \times 64 \times 64 = 16384\\].

 Extending the intuition from the previous examples, a constant probability value always exists one dimension lower than its Gaussian distribution.
-Thus, it resides in a space of $16384-1$ dimensions.
+Thus, it resides in a space of \\[16384-1\\] dimensions.

 ![[dimension-1_title.png]]

 This constant probability value can again be depicted as a sphere for the simple reason that a vector equidistant from a center point at 0 in every direction can be visualized that way, even in spaces exceeding 16,000 dimensions.
-This structure is known as a Gaussian hypersphere or (d−1)-sphere ($S^{d-1}$).
+This structure is known as a Gaussian hypersphere or (d−1)-sphere (\\[S^{d-1}\\]).

 ![[hypersphere_stable_diffusion.png|300]]

 Thus latent vectors that are normalized to to this probability density value, can be decoded into plausible images.
+\\[β\\]

 ![[z_norm.png|400]]